nodeGame/NDDB/README.md

 ---

 NDDB provides a simple, lightweight, NO-SQL object database for node.js and the browser.
-It depends on JSUS.

 Allows to define any number of comparator and indexing functions, which are associated to any of the dimensions (i.e. properties) of